Bob Sapp: 2004–2007

 2005 would be a fruitful year for Sapp, starting by a win over judo medalist Kim Min-soo at K-1's new MMA sub-promotion Hero's.
-Although the debutant Kim, clad in a full judogi, managed to cut Sapp with an early punch, the American swiftly overpowered him and knocked him out to punches in a minute.
 This prepared Sapp for a run to the 2005 K-1 Hiroshima Grand Prix, where he would face three fighters on a single night in order to qualify for the 2005 K-1 World Grand Prix.
-In a departure from his explosive yet ephemeral performances up to the point, Sapp showcased greatly improved stamina and much better technique, gained both after intensive training under his long time friend Sam Greco.
+In a departure from his performances up to the point, Sapp showcased improvement after intensive training under his long time friend Sam Greco.

 Sapp met upcoming fighter Yoshihiro Nakao in the quarter-final, where he would fight all three rounds in dominant fashion.
 Nakao taunted Sapp during the fight, but the American kept landing kicks and knees in addition to his personal bullrushing style, including also previously unseen counterstrikes.
-After securing a unanimous decision, Sapp advanced round and faced young fighter Hiraku Hori, who had just defeated.
+After securing a unanimous decision, Sapp advanced round and faced young fighter Hiraku Hori, who had just defeated Nakasako.
 This time Sapp increased his aggression and came near to finishing Hori early with a barrage of punches and a cut, but the Japanese resisted and kept him at bay with high kicks towards the end of the first round.
 The second would see Sapp uncharacteristically standing still and inviting his opponent to charge at him, which he capitalized on to knock down Hori with hooks before finishing him.
 The final saw Sapp being pitted against Tatsufumi Tomihira, a karateka famous for his own fouls.
 The American methodically dismantled Tomihira, scoring two consecutive knockdowns in the first seconds and almost finishing him in the last ones with a cornering barrage.
 After slowing down in the second and third rounds, where they exchanged kicks and punches, Sapp controlled him for a unanimous decision win, taking the victory at the tournament.

 In the post-event interview, Greco praised Sapp's dedication, while Sapp himself gave a speech about his tenure.
 "I've had low points in my career, now this is a high point and I am enjoying it!
 I think I've proven I belong in K-1."
 As promised, Sapp won a prize of 5,000,000 yen and a place among the 16 fighters qualified for the K-1 World Grand Prix.

 Sapp (left) and Toshiaki Kawada looking at their opponents prior to a match in Hustle.